-Tip: Read your new birth relaxation script yourself before using it for relaxation.
-Just to check you like it first!
+Tip: Read your new birth relaxation script yourself before using it for relaxation to check you like it first!

 Try some of my free hypnobirthing scripts here:

 Face & Pelvis script is written to help you mentally train yourself to relax and ‘let go’ so your pelvic floor and uterine muscles can be free from mind based stress.
 I recommend using it alongside my Autonomous Hypnobirthing River of Birth relaxation.
-It’s a beautiful direct and indirect relaxation that gently brings in the methods on Émile Coué to help positively train your mind.
-Ready to breath your baby down.
+It’s a beautiful direct and indirect relaxation that gently brings in the methods of Émile Coué to help positively train your mind – Ready to breath your baby down.

 4. Hypnobirthing MP3s

-Hypnobirthing MP3s are pre-recorded hypnobirthing scripts – usually read by someone with a gorgeous voice!
-Recordings make your practice SO EASY!
+Hypnobirthing MP3s are pre-recorded hypnobirthing scripts – read by someone with a gorgeous voice!
+Recordings make your practice EASY!

 You don’t need anybody.